12 Common Habits That Make Your Anxiety Worse

 Remember that it’s fine to go at your own pace and to create boundaries that are comfortable for you.

-You might also like: How to actually improve your conversations in social situations
+You might also like: How to Truly Improve Your Conversations in Social Situations

 I’m prone to getting caught up in a cycle of worrying about the future and recapping previous mistakes, which leaves me exhausted and anxious.

-You might also like: How to really break out of a headspace once and for all
+You might also like: How to Break Free from a Negative Headspace Once and for All

 Instead of addressing the root causes of anxiety and developing healthy coping mechanisms, we may become reliant on these substances to manage our emotions.